-The University of Connecticut offers Graduate Assistantships each semester, which typically include a stipend for nine months during the academic year, a tuition waiver, and medical benefits, and require an average of 15 hours of work per week as a teaching assistant or research assistant.
-All awards are made on the basis of academic merit during the initial application and acceptance process; there is not an additional application.
-Other opportunities for graduate assistantships might become available on an ad hoc basis.
+The University of Connecticut History Department offers fully funded graduate assistantships to all admitted M.A. and Ph.D. students who are not otherwise fully employed.
+This typically includes a stipend for nine months during the academic year, a full tuition waiver, and medical benefits.
+Funded students, both M.A. and Ph.D., work an average of 15 hours of work per week as a teaching assistant or research assistant.
+All awards are made on the basis of academic merit during the initial application and acceptance process.
+M.A. students are funded for 2 years and Ph.D. students for 5 years.
+Additionally, the History Department and the University of Connecticut offer numerous fellowship and scholarship opportunities awarded on the basis of academic merit throughout students’ graduate careers.

 These students normally receive a .75 teaching assistantship (or .50 teaching assistantship if combined with other University funding).
 Students must remain in good academic standing and meet all of the deadlines for progress through the program to maintain funding.